 Medieval Times, for those who don’t know, is a dinner and jousting show.
 Set in Spanish-inspired castles in nine North American cities, guests are treated to a three-course feast of tomato soup, ribs, chicken, potato, and pastry that must be eaten, in true old-world style, with your bare hands.
 All the while you’re watching a stage show of falconry, horsemanship, and knights in battle: jousting on stallions, fighting with swords and maces and bolas.

 As you enter the castle your party is given crowns of a certain color designating which section you are to be seated in and, in turn, which knight you are to cheer for.
 We were crowned in yellow.
 We were to root for the yellow knight, Don Eduardo del Rey.

 It’s a kids show, really.
 One designed to milk parents for all the money they’re worth.
+Especially with the plethora of Medieval Times souvenirs.
 Got $30?
 Get your photo in costume superimposed with a horse.
 Got $20?
 Get knighted before the show.
 Upgrade your flag.
 Purchase a commemorative tiara.
-Pick up a totally authentic light up sword.
+Pick up a totally authentic Medieval Times light up sword.

 I’d been to Medieval Times twice before this night.
 Once was as a child and, while I don’t remember anything from that experience, I am sure I was enthralled by both the show and the gift shop.
 And the last time, as a teenager, in the summer before I left for college, when it was kind of fun, but kind of lame (I could post the one photo I have from that day here, but it’s a photo of two girls I haven’t talked to in a long time, both of whom my high school boyfriend dated after me…and so it’s maybe kind of awkward.)